After Russian oligarch’s $120 million yacht is seized, Putin allies search for safe waters

 U.S. prepares to expand financial attack on Russian oligarchs, aiming to freeze billions held by Putin allies

 The Justice Department on Wednesday announced the creation of “Task Force KleptoCapture” to coordinate prosecutors and other federal investigators in the effort to enforce sanctions against “corrupt Russian oligarchs.”
-In a round of new sanctions against Russian oligarchs announced Thursday, the National Security Council announced Thursday that all property from Usmanov, the Dilbar yacht owner whom Forbes has estimated to be worth more than $15 billion, is “blocked from use in the United States and by U.S. persons.”
+In a round of new sanctions against Russian oligarchs announced Thursday, the National Security Council said that all property of Usmanov, the Dilbar yacht owner, whom Forbes has estimated to be worth more than $15 billion, is “blocked from use in the United States and by U.S. persons.”

-“We’re coming for your ill-begotten gains,” the president said this week.
+“We’re coming for your ill-begotten gains,” Biden warned the oligarchs this week.

-Questions have been raised surrounding whether it’s legal for the U.S. government to seize yachts from Russian oligarchs because of their ties to Putin.
-As The Post’s Philip Bump wrote, Article I, Section 8 of the U.S. Constitution gives the federal government authorization to issue documents empowering private individuals to legally seize foreign vessels.
+Questions have been raised surrounding whether it is legal for the U.S. government to seize yachts from Russian oligarchs because of their ties to Putin.
+As The Washington Post’s Philip Bump wrote, Article I, Section 8 of the U.S. Constitution gives the federal government authorization to issue documents empowering private individuals to legally seize foreign vessels.
 While the practice known as privateering is archaic, the idea has come up in recent decades.
-Perhaps the most notable example came after the Sept.
-11, 2001, terrorist attacks when then-Rep. Ron Paul (R-Tex.) proposed legislation that would allow privateers to “seize the person and property of Osama bin Laden and any other individual responsible” for the attacks.
+Perhaps the most notable example came after the 9/11 terrorist attacks when then-Rep. Ron Paul (R-Tex.) proposed legislation that would allow privateers to “seize the person and property of Osama bin Laden and any other individual responsible.”

 Data from the global intelligence group MarineTraffic shows that several yachts owned by Russian oligarchs have been moving toward the Maldives and Montenegro in recent days.
-According to shipping tracking data, two pleasure vessels owned by aluminum magnate Oleg Deripaska and iron-and-steel mogul Alexander Abramov entered the waters near Malé, the capital of the Maldives, on Wednesday.
+According to shipping tracking data, two pleasure vessels owned by aluminum magnate Oleg Deripaska and iron and steel mogul Alexander Abramov entered the waters near Malé, the capital of the Maldives, on Wednesday.

 The Clio — 238 feet long with nine cabins for guests — has an estimated value of $65 million, according to Superyacht Fan, and is owned by Deripaska, a longtime ally of Putin who has been under U.S. sanctions since 2018.
 Abramov’s Titan is 263 feet long and has seven cabins for guests, with an estimated value of $100 million.

 Three more yachts owned by Russian magnates were also seen sailing in the island nation’s waters, Reuters reported, including one belonging to Vladimir Potanin, a Russian nickel tycoon whose net worth is more than $25 billion.
-Potanin’s Barbara, which is named after his youngest daughter, is a 290-foot super yacht with an estimated value of $150 million.
-Also sailing to the Maldives is a super yacht owned by oil executive Vagit Alekperov, data shows.
+Potanin’s Barbara, named after his youngest daughter, is a 290-foot superyacht with an estimated value of $150 million.
+Also sailing to the Maldives was a superyacht owned by oil executive Vagit Alekperov, data shows.
 At 230 feet long with six cabins for guests and a glass-bottom swimming pool, Alekperov’s Galactica Super Nova has an estimated price tag of $80 million.

-It’s no easy task to move these super yachts docked in European ports to the Maldives.
+It’s no easy task to move these superyachts docked in European ports to the Maldives.
 For instance, if Sechin’s Amore Vero were able to get out of the French port and head toward the Maldives, that’s a distance of nearly 5,000 miles.
-It’s a slightly longer trek for Abramovich’s Solaris, if it were to leave from Barcelona.
+It would be a slightly longer trek for Abramovich’s Solaris, if it were to leave from Barcelona.

 Some Russian oligarchs have made public pleas to Putin to stop the invasion.
 Days after the invasion began, Deripaska called for negotiations between Moscow and Kyiv.
 Billionaire Evgeny Lebedev appealed to Putin in the Evening Standard, a British newspaper he owns, asking that Russian troops stop “killing their Ukrainian brothers and sisters.”

-Even as more oligarchs have their super yachts seized because of the invasion, the Russian president’s own yacht is reportedly doing all right.
+Even as more oligarchs have their superyachts seized because of the invasion, the Russian president’s own yacht is reportedly doing all right.
 According to CBS News, a satellite image shows a yacht believed to be owned by Putin docked at a Russian port — and out of reach of any possible sanctions or seizure.
 John Smith, former director of the Treasury Department’s Office of Foreign Assets Control, told the outlet that Putin was “crafty” in knowing where to put his yacht.

 “He knows how to hide when he needs to,” Smith said.